iocost-benchmark/resctl-demo-image-recipe/README.md

 Debian system with debos and qemu installed.

+## Image variants
+To build the standard image variant, just run the following commands as-is.
+To build another variant, e.g. the meta variant, to each of the `debos` calls add `-t variant:resctl-demo-meta` to the beginning of the command.

 ## Build ospack

 Place binary packages for `resctl-demo` and `resctl-demo-linux` under the `debs/` directory.